kwinner/kwinner.github.io/_pages/about.md

 I am a postdoctoral associate in the [Center for Biodiversity and Global Change](https://bgc.yale.edu/) at Yale University, working with [Dr. Walter Jetz](https://jetzlab.yale.edu/people/walter-jetz) on global scale models of biodiversity and animal movement.

+My current research focuses on applying machine learning techniques to model global-scale patterns of biodiversity and species distributions.
+I am also interested in birth-death processes for population dynamics, niche modeling with animal movement data, and point-process models for metacommunity analysis.
+In general, I'm interested in developing models that unify multiple traditional ecological processes.

 I recently completed my Ph.D. in Computer Science at the University of Massachusetts, Amherst where I was advised by [Dr. Dan Sheldon](https://people.cs.umass.edu/~sheldon/).
 My dissertation was on a novel statistical framework for inference algorithms in count-valued distributions, particularly models of population dynamics.
 The document is available [here](http://kwinner.github.io/files/Winner_dissertation.pdf).

 [//]: # I am a researcher interested in developing novel machine learning algorithms motivated by important problems in population ecology.
 I am currently a PhD candidate at the University of Massachusetts, Amherst advised by [Dr. Dan Sheldon](https://people.cs.umass.edu/~sheldon/).